 A parent carer is a parent (or adult with parental responsibility - ie Grandparent, Foster parent/Guardian etc), who cares for a child or young person aged 18 or under with any additional need.
 Often the needs of young person are life-long and the challenges being faced develop as the child/young person grows.
 Parent carers are life long advocates for their children.

 Being a parent carer can mean juggling various aspects of your and your child's lives at the same time, including but not limited to:

 - social care including respite

 - family relationships and dynamics

-Our Parent Carer Support Team, (Jon Clingan (Bedford), Maria Panteli (Leighton Buzzard) and Sara Albon (Biggleswade)) are experienced support workers and parent carers themselves, so they understand first hand about the difficulties famillies face when raising a child with additonal needs.
+Our Parent Carer Support Team, (Jon Clingan (Bedford), Maria Panteli (Leighton Buzzard) and Sara Albon (Biggleswade)) are experienced support workers.
+They understand the difficulties families face when raising a child with additional needs.
 They have a wealth of knowledge and experience to share.
 They run regular training sessions on a variety of topics relevant to caring for a child/young person with additional needs.

 The move from child to adult services is frequently stressful for parent carers and often means you might be in need of some guidance.
 We can provide someone to talk to, an explanation of the processes involved and also request meetings to address concerns.